hieuthi/joplin-plugin-metis/README.md

 }
 ```
 You may have to adjust `height: 14px;` depend on your font-size.
 Note that CSS animation based on height can be a computing intensive task so don't do this if you have very long note.

+### Archive Todo.txt
+Using `archive-todotxt` language plate for in-active todo list.
+There is no different between it and `todotxt`, but it helps searching for active list a lot easier.

 ## Library
 I have developed and published an open-source javascript library for parsing todo.txt format as a component of this project [todotxt-parser-js](https://github.com/hieuthi/todotxt-parser-js).